Striking Perspective Photography From Across Canada

-These five artfully shot images prove that perspective is everything.
+These artfully shot photographs prove that perspective is everything.

-Cathy Nixon of Leduc, Alta., shares this sunning fall scene, writing, “Cool breezes had begun to blow but outside my house I could still find blooming roses.
+Cathy Nixon of Leduc, Alberta, shares this stunning fall scene, writing, “Cool breezes had begun to blow but outside my house I could still find blooming roses.
 I also saw leaves starting to yellow.
 Although every season offers something to savour and enjoy, autumn has a special place in my heart for many reasons—one being that my birthday is on the first day of fall!”